 Some dogs eat them with no ill effects whatsoever, while others have problems.
 Small bones such as chicken bones can splinter and cause internal issues.
 Larger bones such as pig or cow may not splinter in the same way, but if your dog manages to gnaw off a piece and swallow it there’s a chance of a much bigger blockage.

 Raw bones can also be sources of bacteria, while cooked bones are more brittle and likely to splinter.
-To be on the safe side, many veterinarians don’t advise feeding bones at all and recommend safer alternatives.
+To be on the safe side, some veterinarians don’t advise feeding bones at all and recommend safer alternatives.

 Beefhide and rawhide are the same thing, right?
 Well, not quite.
 While all beefhide is rawhide, not all rawhide is beefhide.
 Rawhide can be made from a range of animal skins including horse, buffalo and pig while beefhide is always made from cows.